johnmartindev/threejs-journey/study-notes.md

 - Use small textures/resize your textures.
 Also, keep power of 2 resolutions for mipmaps.
 - Use buffer geometries.
 Merge geometries using `BufferGeometryUtils`.
 - Create an `InstancedMesh`.
-- Use Draco compression on complex models.
+- Use DRACO compression on complex models.
 Use Gzip compression on assets.
 - Lower FOV, lower range between near and far, and use frustum culling.
 - Keep pixel ratios at 2 or less.
 - Only use anti-alias when need be.